-In Q1, the Company continued build its portfolio, maximize its leasing activity, and improve operations as the industrial market continues to grow.
-Industrial real estate has strong market dynamics with rising rents, low vacancies, and declining cap rates.
-The market is positively driven by e-commerce and warehousing, and these factors have accelerated with the effects of COVID-19.
+In Q2, the Company continued to add to its portfolio, maximize its leasing activity, advance its development projects and improve operations.
+Industrial real estate maintains strong market dynamics with rising rents and low vacancies, though the cap rates for industrial properties have not decreased and in some markets slightly increased as a result of the rapid rise in interest rates.